clouddotinc/zbmowrey-com/README.md

 ## The App

 The app is a static HTML website hosted in S3 and served by CloudFront.
 A multi-region design improves the SLA of my site from 99.9% (~9 hours/year downtime) to 99.99% (~52 minutes/year downtime).
+(Note: it was recently pointed out that CloudFront's SLA is 99.9%).

 Form handling, when necessary, will be performed using AWS Lambda & API Gateway, which both have generous permanently-free tiers.